Internal Medicine Research

 The University of Michigan Medical School Department of Internal Medicine has a robust research community and successfully competes for funding from national agencies, foundations and industry-sponsored projects.
 Scientists here are dedicated to identifying and implementing real solutions to redefine how we practice medicine.

-In FY2023, the University of Michigan was awarded $1.62 billion in research funding.
-Of this, the Department of Internal Medicine was responsible for $177.4 million.
-In addition, the department published 4,266 peer-reviewed research publications.
+In FY2024, the University of Michigan was awarded a record $2.04 billion in research funding.
+Of this, the Department of Internal Medicine was responsible for $260 million from over 1,200 grants.
+In addition, the department published nearly 4,100 peer-reviewed research publications.

 Our Research Areas